Die Ludolfs – 4 Brüder auf'm Schrottplatz: The documentary

 The DMAX television series displays the life and work of the Ludolf brothers, who own a car recycling yard.
 With their unusual business and lifestyle, the Ludolfs had a certain cult status in their home town long before the series was filmed.
 They have a reputation for having any used car part that one might need.
 They organised an open door day in April 2007, an estimated 15,000 to 20,000 people went to view the garage and junk yard resulting in traffic congestion on the nearby A3 motorway.

 The stars of the series are Peter, Manfred, Uwe and (Horst-)Günter Ludolf.
 For over 30 years the brothers, including their father and the company founder, Horst, have collected between two and five million car parts.
 The parts, stored in a warehouse, are sorted by a homegrown "cluster principle" with only Peter Ludolf knowing which part is in which pile.
 Each of the four brothers has a specific task.
 It is up to Peter to locate the desired part whether the customer is at the door or on the phone.
 Günter answers the telephone and passes on the questions to Peter.
 Uwe and Manni, "Power and Hand" - a nickname they gave themselves due to the division of labour while disassembling junk cars.
 They are also responsible for fetching the cars.

 The series' charm comes from the different personalities of the brothers and their often comical devotion to their work at the scrap yard.
 Peter Ludolf lives with his playful and childlike brother, Manni, in the former parental home located on the premises.
 Günter also lives with Peter and Manni since going through an existential crisis after his wife cheated on him.
 Günter rarely speaks or leaves the compound, but he smokes heavily and survives on coffee and vitamin tablets.
 Only lothario Uwe Ludolf leads a bourgeois life with his wife Karin and three adult children, who might possibly take over the company once the brothers retire.

 Cameo appearances

-In the Daddy Cool issue, the rappers Bushido and Kay One are seen asking for a spare part for a Ford Fiesta.
+In the Daddy Cool issue, rappers Bushido and Kay One are seen asking for a spare part for a Ford Fiesta.